Communications Manager: Job Description, Duties and Requirement

-According to the U.S. Bureau of Labor Statistics (BLS), the field of public relations and fundraising management is expected to increase by 16% between 2010 and 2020 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment in the field of public relations and fundraising management is expected to increase by 13% between 2012 and 2022 (www.bls.gov).
 This growth is about as fast as the average for most other occupations, the BLS noted.

 The majority of entry-level job in communications require a bachelor's degree, according to the BLS.
 To advance into the position of communications manager, experience is required and a master's degree may be preferred.
 A degree major in communications, public relations or marketing may prepare students for the job.
 Coursework may include oral, written, mass and interpersonal communications, as well as language, psychology and media studies.